ndsev/zserio/doc/ZserioUserGuide.md

 Enables/disables generation of the API writing interface extension.
 This extension allows writing data to the bit stream or to the SQLite database.
 By default is enabled.

+**`-withSettersCode|-withoutSettersCode`**

+Enables/disables generation of the setter and additional constructors API for C++ extension.
+Setters are turned on by default but it will be deactivated when -withoutWriterCode is used.
+If you still want to generate setters API in that case use this option.

 **`-xml`**